lchski/ecustom.ca/content/work/terms.md

 * Written content,
 * Imagery/photography.

 After completion of the project, clients own (where applicable) the resulting deliverable in its entirety.
-However, clients grant license to Lucas Cherkewski to use their work as examples of his past work.
+However, clients grant license to Lucas Cherkewski to use their work as examples of his past work, as well as as a base/starting point for future projects.
+Exclusive licensing must be negotiated with Lucas directly.

-*These terms and conditions last updated on 2013-07-30.*
+*These terms and conditions last updated on 2014-05-10.*